 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-In September 2019, attacks on foreign-owned shops in and around Johannesburg led to deadly riots.
-The violence spilled over into Nigeria, where people responded by attacking South African-owned shops.
-The South African embassy in Nigeria has been closed due to threats.
+In September 2019, riots in South Africa spilled over into Nigeria, where people responded by attacking South African-owned shops.
+The South African embassy in Nigeria was closed due to threats.
 If you are traveling to Nigeria, here are a few tips on what to do if you are traveling in a country experiencing civil unrest.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.